bensu/basic-om-tut/Basic-Tutorial.md

 ## Adding Contacts

 Let's modify our application so we can add new contacts.
-Change the top namespace form to the following and refresh your browser:
+Change the top namespace form to the following, restart `lein repl`, and refresh your browser:

 ```clj
 (ns om-tut.core